sparkflows/sparkflows-docs/docs/user-guide/variables/global_or_group-variable.rst

       :width: 65%

 #.
 In the dialog box, add parameters by key, value description and select the group from dropdown.click on **save** button :
-   For Key alphanumeric value can be added including '_'

    .. figure:: ../../_assets/user-guide/variables/Add_group_var.png
       :alt: variables_userguide